Website quality assurance – How QA a website

 QA stands for quality assurance, and it is the process used to check a website is up to the required standard of excellence.
-The process of assessing your website is separate from the development and design stages, and is an independent act with the purpose being to find any errors or bugs on your website.
+The process of website quality assuring your website is separate from the development and design stages and is an independent act with the purpose being to find any errors or bugs on your website.
 These can range anywhere from spelling errors and system bugs, to false click-throughs and incorrect web links, the QA also assesses the user interface and experience.

 QA is a process that is never truly complete because different options for websites become available and always needs to be updated and developed.
-Many factors affect the quality of your website, this can be anything from internet connection to the screen size which is being used to access your website.
+Many factors affect the website quality assurance this can be anything from internet connection to the screen size which is being used to access your website.
 However, the QA’s job is to assure that all of these things are taken into consideration to fully optimise the accessibility of your website.

 Here at Verb marketing, we have a list of factors that we take into account when we are quality assessing websites that help us ensure that we are building the best website possible.

-Navigation is one of the most important features because it makes your website more accessible and free-flowing.
+Navigation is one of the most important features of a website quality assurance because it makes your website more accessible and free-flowing.
 If your website is slow and clunky when people are using it then it gives off a bad impression of your business and its product.

 Having bad navigation may also increase your bounce rate as people will be put off from using your website if they cannot smoothly find their way around the website.

-The design of your website is critical to your consumer’s experience so making sure that your client is happy with your design is important.
-When your quality assessing the website, you need to ensure that all of the client’s requirements are met, for example, font size, style, and colour can become a problem if not developed properly.
+The design of your website is critical to your consumer’s experience.
+Making sure that your client is happy with your design is important.
+When your quality assessing the website, you need to ensure that all of the client’s requirements are met.
+For example, font size, style, and colour can become a problem if not developed properly.

 Content is an important factor in the website yet it doesn’t need to be complex, your content should be easy to follow and informative.
 We would also check to make sure that the colour and size of the font does not compromise the reading ability.